scott-linder/busybot/README.md

 Commands are prefixed with a `$` and the first word (presently any group of non-space characters) after this prefix is used as the command (`$cmd`).

-If the file `bin/$cmd` exists and is executable, it is run with the following
+If the file `bin/$cmd` exists and is executable, it is run with the positional arguments `$nick`, `$chan`, and then the remaining arguments represent arguments to the command itself (all arguments after the command in the source message).
+Presently there is no support for shell quoting: the arguments are all split on whitespace.
-arguments:

-1. Nickname
-2. Channel
-3. Rest

-Here "rest" includes all text after the command in the source message.

 In the event of a non-channel message (e.g. a private message sent only to the bot) the nickname and channel may be the same; hence, it is always correct to